Begin Here - Request Info

 CPR 100 – CPR for Healthcare Professionals*

-If adult, child, and infant CPR training was taken outside of Gateway, one of the following is acceptable as a healthcare provider: American Red Cross, National Safety Council, American Heart Association, and American Safety and Health Institute.
+If adult, child, and infant CPR training was taken outside of GCTC, one of the following is acceptable as a healthcare provider: American Red Cross, National Safety Council, American Heart Association, and American Safety and Health Institute.
 The training must be done in-person; online certification is not acceptable.

 NAA 100 – Nursing Assistant Skills I* (Must be active on the KY Nurse Aide Registry at the time of application to the program.)